Miroka96/mmproteo/README.md

                         True)
   --no-fail-early       Do not fail commands already on failed assertions.
 The
-                        code will run until a real exception is encountered or it even succeeds. (default: False) --no-skip-existing    Do not skip existing files. (default: False) --pride-project PROJECT, -p PROJECT
+                        code will run until a real exception is encountered or it even succeeds. (default: True) --no-skip-existing    Do not skip existing files. (default: True) --pride-project PROJECT, -p PROJECT
                         the name of the PRIDE project, e.g. 'PXD010000' from ' https://www.ebi.ac.uk/pride/ws/archive/peptide/list/pr